PrabhaKar-Rao/java/section_11/README.md

 ## Steps to Create an Interface in Java
 ### 1. Define the Interface
 Create a new Java file with a .java extension.
 Define your interface using the interface keyword followed by the interface name.
 Declare method signatures within the interface.
-Example:
+#### Example
 ```java
 public interface MyInterface {
     // Method signatures